-Our other advice would be that when you see these cracks appear do not add to the heat.
-Retain the heat as it is as heating it too quickly can lead to worse cracking.
+Our other advice would be that when you see these cracks appear, do not add to the heat.
+Retain the heat as it is, as heating it too quickly can lead to worse cracking.

 There Is Water Coming Out of my dome?

-During the manufacturing process water is used in the mix used to create the dome.
-When the oven is heated for the first time the oven will release this moisture either as steam or water.
-This shows the oven is drying as planned.
-So do not fear when where is water on the dome.
-After the first lighting the majority of the moisture will have escaped.
+During the manufacturing process, water is used in the mix used to create the dome.
+When the oven is heated for the first time the oven will release this moisture as either steam or water.
+This shows the oven is drying as planned, so do not fear when where is water on the dome.
+After the first lighting, the majority of the moisture will have escaped.
 This is the perfect time to seal it.